TFong1/sf_crime/gcp/README.md

     * Add the "Viewer" role by clicking + ADD ANOTHER ROLE.
 ![Add Viewer Role](../images/BigQuery-Create-Credentials-06.png)

-If you get an error when you run a dbt job, try to add the BigQuery Admin role to the dbt service account.
+Note: If you get an error when you run a dbt job, try to add the BigQuery Admin role to the dbt service account.
 This probably should be temporary as you need admin rights to create a new dataset/table.

 ## Download the Service Account Keys (.JSON) for Authentication